Zeke Martin: Texas

-In 1944, Martin was a freshman football player at the University of Texas, backing up the legendary Bobby Layne on a team whose roster, like most school's, was thin due to World War II.
+In 1944, Martin was a freshman football player at the University of Texas, backing up the legendary Bobby Layne on a team whose roster, like most schools', was thin due to World War II.
 Before the second game of the season, Layne was injured and Martin replaced him at quarterback against #4 Randolph Field.
 Randolph Field fielded a team of college all-stars that Texas and Martin had difficulty competing with.
 He threw 12 passes for 170 yards and 1 touchdown, but also threw a school record 5 interceptions in a game that Texas lost 42–6.
 The next week, with Layne back in the lineup, Martin threw a touchdown pass in a 20–0 win over Oklahoma, his last in a Longhorn jersey.
 A few days after the Oklahoma game, Martin re-entered the United States Coast Guard Maritime Service.

 Martin did not return to the University of Texas, but spent the intervening years involved in World War II and amateur sports.
 In the spring of 1946, he played center field for the amateur Denton Bears of the Brazos-Trinity Baseball League, one of many amateur leagues to form after World War II.
 The following winter, he was on the SMU basketball team, but did not play much.